Can your family benefit from an eco-friendly adventure vacation?

-For families this type of experience is almost impossible.
-In between sports practices and games, music lessons, volunteer work, and of course heaps of school projects and homework, families are pressured preparing children for college.
+For families, this type of experience is almost impossible.
+In between sports practices and games, music lessons, volunteer work, and course heaps of school projects and homework, families are pressured to prepare children for college.
 As a result, an emerging family travel trend is blending vacation time into a child’s school curricula for history, literature, geography, and science.
-The emerging trend is called Eco-adventure vacations.
+The emerging trend is called eco-adventure vacations.
 This type of family travel focuses on fun, outdoor experiences and the impact these meaningful travels can have on a child’s imagination.

-Choosing and preparing for a family adventure trip that everyone, from your 5-year-old to your teen, will enjoy can be a family venture.
+You can discover and prepare for a family adventure trip that everyone, from your 5-year-old to your teen, will enjoy for a family venture.
 Here are some tips for finding and getting ready for your first family adventure travel trip.

-If they have a say in picking an adventure trip they’ll look forward to it more.
+If they have a say in picking an adventure trip, they’ll look forward to it more.
 Let everyone old enough to read look at brochures to learn about each trip you are considering.
 (Show toddlers pictures.)
 While looking, one locale may resonate with some kids because they’ve studied it in school.
-If one child hates biking but they all love hiking and rafting you’ve narrowed the field.
-You’ve found a trip that’s right and everyone will have a better time.
-Let the kids help with the planning, by brainstorming places, activities, and dreams.
+If one child hates biking, but they all love hiking and rafting, you’ve narrowed the field.
+A trip and everyone will have a better time.
+Let the kids help with the planning by brainstorming places, activities, and dreams.
 Let them help with gathering the information.
 Finally, let them plan the trip.

-Here are some suggestions that offer something for every member of the family, yet offer a range of adventure activities.
+Here are some suggestions that offer something for every family member yet provide a range of adventure activities.

 National Geographic Expeditions Family Adventures

-Visit Alaska, Greece, the Galapagos Islands, the Artic and several other international destinations with the experts from National Geographic Expeditions, the travel program of the National Geographic Society.
-Each of their trips includes experts such as naturalists, archaeologists, biologists and historians to lead hands-on activities and seminars.
+Visit Alaska, Greece, the Galapagos Islands, the Arctic, and several other international destinations with the experts from National Geographic Expeditions, the travel program of the National Geographic Society.
+Their trips include naturalists, archeologists, biologists, and historians to lead hands-on activities and seminars.
 For example, on the Alaska trip, children will explore the feeding patterns of humpback whales and learn to identify bear tracks in the wild.
-An Eco-friendly visit to the Land of the Polar Bears (aka the Arctic) includes hiking, kayaking and animal viewing.
-These trips can be pricey, but they fulfill the requirements of a full eco-friendly family vacation.
+Or take an eco-friendly visit to the Land of the Polar Bears (aka the Arctic) includes hiking, kayaking, and animal viewing.
+These trips can be pricey, but they fulfill the requirements of a complete eco-friendly family vacation.

 On a family service trip, the club’s Web site notes, “children learn to be good stewards of the environment on fun, kid-centered projects.”